Graduate Program in International Development & Service

 Study, serve, live and learn in three different countries!

-- Home Campus: College of Mount Saint Vincent - Riverdale, NY (20 minutes from Manhattan)
+- Home Campus: College of Mount Saint Vincent - Riverdale, NY (12 miles from Midtown Manhattan)

 EMPHASIS: Foundation for international service-learning, ethical engagement, advocacy research, leadership, International Development and the responsibilities of professionals.
 Students begin coordinating with key academic advisors.